mrcomac/token-action-hud-swade/README.md

 # Introduction
 A plug-in module for the module [Token Action HUD Core](https://foundryvtt.com/packages/token-action-hud-core) which adds support for the [Savage Worlds](https://foundryvtt.com/packages/swade).

+If you want to learn how to use Token HUD, please check this wiki [Token HUD tutorials](https://github.com/Larkinabout/fvtt-token-action-hud-core/wiki/How-to-Use-Token-Action-HUD).
 ## Savage Worlds Core
 ![Token Action HUD for Savage Worlds](readme/core.gif)